bridgeutopia/simple-sinatra-mvc/README.md

 heroku buildpacks:add heroku/ruby     # add the Ruby buildpack
 ```

 You generally don't have to worry about building the assets as long you have the same `package.json` on this repository.
+Please read `postinstall`, `watch` and `deploy` scripts.

 Other necessary steps: please read **pre-deployment**.